sarpreetsingh3131/2dv50e/README.md

     2. `docker-compose up`

     - This will start the feeback loop that will print out some data in each run.
-Below is the print format:
+This data will be saved in `simulation/activforms/log/log.txt` file (you can view it live).
+Below is the print format of this data:

         - When **Mode = Testing, TaskType = Classification or Regrssion**: